 However, deep acne scars such as ice pick or rolling scars are generally permanent and require laser or other acne scar removal treatment options.
 Book a consultation with our doctors as they are best equipped to counsel you on the most effective acne scar treatment that is best for the types of scars you have.

-Generally, there will be an average improvement of at least 50% after acne scar treatments.
-For most cases, you can expect a higher percentage than that.
 Results vary since every individual has different acne scars, skin conditions and genetics.

 Acne scars generally root from problems with inflammatory acne.
 To prevent acne scars from forming, it is best to treat the root of the problem.
 Acne can sometimes be treated with various home remedies and over the counter medication.
 However, if your acne problems are not resolved by these options after months, it is wise to seek a consultation with your doctor.